 There is a gradual scale between those agencies in the above category, and those that fall into the category of being valued on a multiple of pro forma EBITDA.
 The reason is because the type of buyers change as the agency gets larger.
 As your discretionary earnings start to exceed $300k, then the buyer will be more ROI-driven, such as high net worth individuals, private equity-backed groups, national brokerages or banks.
 Such buyers are focused on their return after paying all of the expenses including a management expense, which might be to the seller if he/she stays on or to an employee.
 Typically assume that such a management expense will be 10% of revenue, hence the pro forma EBITDA might be close to the discretionary earnings minus an additional 10% of revenue.
 The management expense can be higher if the owner is also a producer for large or specialty accounts.
 Then the replacement cost will be at a fair producer compensation rate of maybe 25-30% of the owner’s book of business.
 If your agency is running above or below a typical profitability level, then a buyer may make a pro forma adjustment to expenses to bring it closer to their own corporate profit margin as well.

-I have given no consideration for the many qualitative factors relating to an insurance agency such as the longevity of the company, the quality of the staff, carrier contracts and clients, the office location and automation, and a number of other important factors.
-I said in the beginning that this is a ballpark estimation and gave myself a 30% range on those numbers presented (-15% or + 15%).
-At the end of the day, if there is a demonstrated financial benefit for someone to buy an independent agency or book of business, then someone will buy it if the business is marketed properly.
+I said that this is a ballpark estimation and gave myself a 30% range on those numbers presented.
+At the end of the day, if there is a demonstrated financial benefit for someone to buy an insurance agency or book of business, then someone will buy it if the business is marketed properly.
 The qualitative factors influence the market value within this range, and the types of buyers that the agency attracts.

 Some people might ask why I am giving away such insider information, the reason is because: